Take Me Out (British game show): Fakery claims

 "They told us to keep our lights on for the next contestant, who was more than 10 years younger than me.
 I refused and was taken off."

 Other female contestants reported that producers had told them to reject certain men even if they liked them because it made better television.

 Influences

 Take Me Out is cited by the creators of the website tubecrush.net as being an influence for their website, as they saw it as an example of how the sexual objectification of men had become part of mainstream culture in the UK.

-10th series anniversary

-On 24 February 2018, Take Me Out celebrated its 10th series anniversary on ITV with a special edition of the show where the roles were reversed; with four women choosing from 30 men.

 Take Me Out – The Album

 Take Me Out – The Album is a 60-song compilation album, which was released 18 November 2013.

 Track listing

 Board game

 A board game was released on 3 August 2011 by Rocket Games which features host Paddy McGuinness on the cover of the box.
 It contains: light and buzzer number unit, 100 single man cards, 50 the power is in your hand cards, 1 single girl pad, 12 isle of FERNANDO'S vouchers, coloured dice and rules.